Carl Wilhelm Siemens: Career

 In 1874 he had a special cable ship built, according to his design, for Siemens Brothers, the CS Faraday.
 In 1881, a Siemens AC Alternator driven by a watermill was used to power the world's first electric street lighting in the town of Godalming, United Kingdom.

+He was elected a member to the American Philosophical Society in 1877.
+He was elected an honorary member of the American Society of Mechanical Engineers in 1882, which noted his work on the regenerative gas furnace and the production of steel.